 Recycled Plastic Lumber

 Recycled plastic lumber is a durable choice for paddocks, stalls and other heavy-duty uses related to containing and transporting large animals.
 Plastic lumber is superior to wood in that it won’t rot, splinter or crack and is chew-proof.
 Plastic lumber is also safer for horses than traditional wood because horses cannot kick through plastic lumber.
 Whereas with traditional lumber, horses are able to kick through and if not repaired immediately, can get lacerations to feet and legs from the splinters and broken boards.
+Our recycled plastic fences for animals are not vulnerable to this type of damage.

 Plastic lumber can also withstand extreme heat, cold and moisture without degrading.
 It is an environmentally-friendly product that doesn’t leach chemicals because it isn’t chemically-treated, it is manufactured to last without additional treatment processes.
 Plastic lumber secures, drills and cuts like traditional wood and, with a 50-year warranty, your large animal containment systems will last.
+We compare traditional fencing materials to our recycled plastic fences for animals below.

 Traditional wood is a common building material to transport and contain your large animals.
 Fencing, horse stalls, paddocks and stables and other heavy-duty uses utilize wood as a primary building material.
 Wooden timbers, while functional, can actually cause more potential problems in the long-term than other building materials like increased maintenance costs due to deterioration, mold and rot.